-The Court should grant review so that the Establishment Clause is not applied in such a way as to discipline a coach's brief prayer following a football game.
+The Court should not permit the Establishment Clause to be applied in such a way as to justify the discipline of a coach's brief prayer following a football game.
 To do so does not achieve neutrality but hostility.

 Respectfully submitted,